pat-coady/learning_ai/_posts/2017-05-19-humanoid-behavior-cloning.md

 The Humanoid-v1 model in OpenAI Gym is a complex physics-based model.
 The environment receives an action in $$\mathbb{R}^{17}$$ and returns an observation in $$\mathbb{R}^{376}$$.
 The action vector controls 17 different joints in the humanoid model.
 I haven't determined what the observations are measuring.
 It takes humans a couple of years to learn to walk, and many more to master running.

 Behavior cloning is a classic supervised learning problem.
-I ran 250 simulations of the expert Humanoid in the OpenAI Gym environment and running away.
+I ran 250 simulations of the expert Humanoid running in the OpenAI Gym environment.
 I captured all observation-action pairs from these rollouts and trained two models:

 1. Linear Regression
 2. Single-layer NN